jpjh/PQBR_PLASMIDS/docs/1_Assembly.md

 #### pQBR106 plasmid-specific portion

-The plasmid-specific portion goes from position 1..14487 (running into a copy of Tn6290) and 6236623 (running from a copy of Tn6290) to the end of the contig at 6320937.
+The plasmid-specific portion goes from position `1..14487` (running into a copy of Tn6290) and `6236623` (running from a copy of Tn6290) to the end of the contig at `6320937`.
+The remaining plasmid-specific part of pQBR106 is much smaller than it is for pQBR47.

 ``` bash
 seqret -sequence ./bakta_annotated/pQBR106/pQBR106.fna \